dsebastien/asciidoctor-packt/README.md

 Edit `build.sh` and change the `ROUND`, then the correct files will be taken.

 ### Output folder
-If you want to use a different destination folder for the generated files, you need to adapt the `Guardfile` and `build.sh`.
+If you want to use a different destination folder for the generated files, you need to adapt `Guardfile`, `build.sh` and `config.js`.

 ### Book global variables
 Adapt the `variables.adoc` file